Message from the School Dean

 Students will come to us from many different walks of life – from great wealth and from abject poverty.
 Each will be valued equally and each will be called to regard each other as being of equal value.
 They will encounter a diversity of staff who themselves all will play a unique role in constructing this community.
 From the first greeting of the security guard at the gate to the serious management issues over which the VC presides all of us make a contribution to what we are as school and university.

-This is the area to which this rule book speaks most strongly.
+There are a great number of interactions between people within the School.
+The School is made up of different groups: scientists and researchers, specialist clinician teachers, undergraduate and postgraduate students, administrators and general staff.
+All of the interactions between these groups is governed by a set of rules.
 The rules are there to describe our terms of engagement.
 What to do, when to do it and what happens when we do something in a particular way.
-They come to life especially when they guide to achieve the best of ourselves.
+They come to life especially when they guide us to achieve the best of ourselves.
 The School endeavours to ensure that all our processes ultimately allow people to be the best that they can be.
-I have no doubt that amongst you are the diamonds which, after some polishing, shine for all to see.
+I have no doubt that amongst our students are the diamonds which, after some polishing, shine for all to see.

 Our promise is to be responsive to needs of the South African community.
 The community which all of us are a part of and the community to which we all return.
 As we develop professionals, we are mindful of the call as professionals to ensure our competence for the safety of the people in our care, ensure these patients are able to exercise their right to dignity and autonomy and, perhaps, most importantly to become agents of social justice as advocates for our patients.